10 Most Common WordPress Login Issues (How to Fix Them)

-Table of Content
+Table of Contents (TOC):

 1. Lost or Forgotten Password

 Lost or forgotten passwords are common login problems.
 It’s good for site security to change your password regularly.
-However, it’s quite easy to forget/lose track of your current password.

 WordPress has a built-in feature that helps you easily reset your password.
-But sometimes you might face difficulty in recovering it.

 Recovering a Lost or Forgotten Password: